katieloesch/rock-paper-scissors-react/README.md

 <img src="./src/assets/images/screenshots/rps_1.png" alt="project screenshot" width="350">&nbsp;<img src="./src/assets/images/screenshots/player_wins_2.png" alt="project screenshot" width="350">&nbsp;<img src="./src/assets/images/screenshots/draw_1.png" alt="project screenshot" width="350">&nbsp;<img src="./src/assets/images/screenshots/computer_wins_2.png" alt="project screenshot" width="350">

-A one-player version of the classic hand game Rock-Paper-Scissors.
-The Vanilla JavaScript version of this game was one of the first programs I wrote when I learned how to code.
-In order to familiarize myself with JavaScript frameworks and libraries I thought it would be a fun idea to add a graphical user interface to the Vanilla JavaScript version.
+This is a single-player adaptation of the classic hand game Rock-Paper-Scissors.
+The original version of this game was one of the first programs I developed when I began learning to code using Vanilla JavaScript.
+To deepen my understanding of JavaScript frameworks and libraries, I decided to enhance the original by incorporating a graphical user interface.

-The game is traditionally played between two players.
-The goal is to select a gesture that defeats the opponent's gesture according to the game rules.
-Each player simultaneously forms one of three shapes with an outstretched hand.
-The possible shapes are:
+Rock-Paper-Scissors is traditionally a two-player game.
+The objective is to select a gesture that outperforms your opponent's gesture according to the game's rules.
+Each player simultaneously chooses one of three hand shapes:

-1. **Rock** &nbsp; :fist: &nbsp;&#8594;&nbsp; a fist
+1. **Rock** &nbsp; :fist: &nbsp;&#8594;&nbsp; a clenched fist
-2. **Paper** &nbsp; :hand: &nbsp;&#8594;&nbsp; open hand
+2. **Paper** &nbsp; :hand: &nbsp;&#8594;&nbsp; an open hand
-3. **Scissors** &nbsp; :v: &nbsp;&#8594;&nbsp; a fist with the index and middle fingers extended, forming a V-shape
+3. **Scissors** &nbsp; :v: &nbsp;&#8594;&nbsp; a V-shape formed by extending the index and middle fingers

-The winner is determined by the following rules:
+The outcome is determined by these simple rules:

 - **Rock crushes Scissors** i.e. Rock beats Scissors
 - **Scissors cuts Paper** i.e. Scissors beat Paper
 - **Paper covers Rock** i.e. Paper beats Rock
-- If both players choose the same shape, it's a tie and the game is usually repeated.
+- If both players choose the same shape, it results in a tie, and the game is typically replayed.

 <br>